Emerging market revival no signal to fill your boots

 LONDON Institutional investors are being selective in their return to emerging markets after a heavy sell-off, as there are too many pitfalls for a long-term portfolio to make a winning strategy out of simply buying cheap.

-More than $50 billion (29.9 billion pounds) flowed out of emerging stock and bond funds in the first quarter of 2014 as rising U.S. yields, China's economic slowdown and political uncertainty drove investors away from higher-risk assets.
+More than $50 billion flowed out of emerging stock and bond funds in the first quarter of 2014 as rising U.S. yields, China's economic slowdown and political uncertainty drove investors away from higher-risk assets.
 But the tide appears to have turned.

 Emerging stocks .MSCIEF hit their highest level in almost five months on Thursday after four consecutive weeks of rises.
 Emerging dollar debt has risen more than 5 percent this year, outperforming U.S. Treasuries and global corporate bonds, and even less popular local currency debt managed a rise of 3 percent.